bioboot/bio3dview/README.md

 to restrictions with GitHub GFM format.</em></figcaption>
 </figure>

-## Example 2.
+## Example 2: Visualizing a Multi-Structure Ensemble

-Here we generate a quick interactive multi-structure ensemble view of a bio3d `pdbs` object:
+Generate an interactive view of a bio3d `pdbs` object containing multiple structures:

 ``` r
 data(transducin)